Massive winter storm brings frigid temps, snow and ice to US

 Forecasters said a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — had developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

-“The impacts are perhaps far greater than they might be in the middle of winter during a typical weekend without a holiday,” said Greg Carbin, chief of forecast operations for the Weather Prediction Center at the National Weather Service, noting that while the blizzard conditions and Arctic air may set some records, the storm isn’t unprecedented.
+“The impacts are perhaps far greater than they might be in the middle of winter during a typical weekend without a holiday,” said Greg Carbin, chief of forecast operations for the National Weather Service’s Weather Prediction Center, noting that while the blizzard conditions may set some records, the storm isn’t unprecedented.

 Even though fleets of snow plows and salt trucks have been deployed, driving was hazardous and sometimes deadly.
 A Kansas City, Missouri, driver died Thursday after skidding into a creek.
 And in the Chicago suburb of Des Plaines, a pickup truck driver was hospitalized after sliding into a pond.